Aliases for RXRA Gene

 GeneCards Summary for RXRA Gene

 RXRA (Retinoid X Receptor, Alpha) is a Protein Coding gene.
 Diseases associated with RXRA include x-linked adrenal hypoplasia congenita and recessive dystrophic epidermolysis bullosa.
-Among its related pathways are PI3K-Akt signaling pathway and Pathways in cancer.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein heterodimerization activity.
+Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is RXRG.

 UniProtKB/Swiss-Prot for RXRA Gene